microsoft/appcenter-sdk-react-native/README.md

 ### Enable or disable Distribute

-You can change the enabled state by calling the `setEnabled` API.
+You can change the enabled state by changing the `Enabled` property.
 If you disable it, the SDK will not prompt your users when a new version is available for install.
-To re-enable it, pass `YES` or `true` as a parameter in the same method.
+To re-enable it, set the property to `true`.

 Note that it will only disable SDK features for the Distribute service (in-app updates for your application) and the SDK API has nothing to do with disabling the **Distribute** service on the Mobile Center portal.